 ACES requires each student to provide documentation that he/she is immunized according to CT Department of Public Health immunization requirements for enrolled students in CT schools.
-To download a copy of this form, go to www.aces.org/about/publications-policies/aces-forms.
 Students can be withheld from starting the designated school years if documentation of these immunizations is not provided to the school nurse before the start of that school year.

-A medical exemption for an immunization requires a qualified health care provider to complete the appropriate Department of Public Health form stating that there is a medical contraindication for that vaccine based on the student's health condition.
+- A medical exemption for an immunization requires a qualified health care provider to complete the appropriate Department of Public Health form stating that there is a medical contraindication for that vaccine based on the student's health condition. - In accordance with Public Act 21-6 No new religious exemptions will be accepted after April 28, 2021